SEND Information Report September 2017

 we can support parents with referrals to access parenting courses, such as Triple ‘P’, Support in Wiltshire Autism Parenting Programme (SWAPP), school nurse, social care and counselling services.

 if your child still needs extra support, with your permission the SENCo will access further support through the Common Assessment Framework (CAF) process.
+There can also be a Specific Single Agency Referral (SARF) to any relevant agency.

 Through this we can also offer additional multiagency support for parents.
 In addition we can signpost parents to Wiltshire Local Offer Website where a comprehensive list of services is available https://www.wiltshirelocaloffer.org.uk